Family of 4 arrested in the Rhoden family homicides in Pike County, Ohio

+Update, 4:07 p.m.: The Wagners' attorney says his clients look forward to their day in court but otherwise declined comment.

+"They are hopeful for a thorough vetting of the facts," John Kearson Clark said.

-Four members of a family with close business and family relations with the eight members of another family slain in April of 2016 in Pike County, Ohio have been arrested and charged in connection with those deaths.
+Previous reporting: Four members of a family with close business and family relations with the eight members of another family slain in April 2016 in Pike County, Ohio, have been arrested in connection with those deaths.

-Angela Wagner, her husband George "Billy" Wagner, and their two sons, George Wagner and Edward "Jake" Wagner have each been charged in the gruesome deaths of the Rhoden family and Hannah Gilley.
+Angela Wagner, 48, her husband George "Billy" Wagner, 47, and their two sons, George Wagner IV, 27, and Edward "Jake" Wagner, 26, have each been charged in the gruesome deaths of the Rhoden family and Hannah Gilley.

+“Billy” was arrested on Georgetown Road near Spur Road in Lexington, Kentucky, Tuesday afternoon, Lexington police said.
+FBI assisted Lexington police in making the arrest, the Lexington Herald-Leader reported.

+Ohio Attorney General Mike DeWine, Pike County Sheriff Charles S. Reader and Pike County Prosecutor Robert Junk will host a news conference at 4 p.m.
+Tuesday.

-Killed in the attack were Christopher Rhoden Sr., 40, his former wife, Dana Manley Rhoden, 38; their three children, Clarence "Frankie" Rhoden, 20; Hanna Rhoden, 19; and Chris Rhoden, Jr., 16; and a cousin Gary Rhoden, 38.
+Killed in the attack were Christopher Rhoden Sr., 40; his older brother, Kenneth Rhoden, 44; Christoper's former wife, Dana Manley Rhoden, 38; their three children, Clarence "Frankie" Rhoden, 20; Hanna Rhoden, 19; and Chris Rhoden, Jr., 16; and a cousin Gary Rhoden, 38.

 Frankie Rhoden's fiancee, Hannah Gilley, 20, also was a victim.